Konstantin Kalinin

 Table of Contents:

-1. Traditional Medical Billing & Coding Process Flow
+1. How Does Traditional Medical Billing and Coding Work?

 2. Overview of Paper-Based Claim-to-Payment Chase

-5. The Future of AI in Medical Coding and Billing
+7. What’s the Future of AI in Medical Billing and Coding?

 On the face of it, medical billing and coding look pretty straightforward.
 As providers, we need to set in code all healthcare services received by the patient and bill them to the payer.